TelegraphResearch/TelegraphResearch/_includes/description_long.md

-Telegraph Research provides due diligence-style analysis of companies prior to a Series A funding round.
-Reports are published every two weeks.
+Telegraph Research provides technical, financial, and market analysis of startup companies prior to a Series A funding round.
+Reports are published on the 1st and 15th of every month.